 The three labs which have been set up to test the Sri Lankan processed food exports to India are the State-owned Industrial Technology Institute (ITI) and two international labs – namely SGS Lanka Ltd. and Bureau Veritas.
 These labs are situated in Colombo, Malabe, and Moratuwa.

 “These laboratories have uploaded all their testing methods to the FSSAI website in India.
 The Food Control Unit is the responsible organisation for these FSSAI-accredited labs in Sri Lanka.
-They have to have a bilateral understanding with FSSAI,” Baddegamage said.
+They have to have a bilateral understanding with FSSAI,” the official said.

 Accordingly, upon the MoU signing, these labs will check and issue test reports confirming that processed foods of Sri Lanka meet Indian food safety standards, so that food consignments will not be rejected at the Indian checkpoints.

-However, Baddegamage further noted that this agreement alone will not boost the processed food exports to India and emphasised the importance of promotions in order to attract consumers.
+However, accordingly to the EDB, this agreement alone will not boost the processed food exports to India and emphasised the importance of promotions in order to attract consumers.

 “We cannot expect exports to rise immediately through this.
-We have to do some promotions; we have to educate the buyers; we have to educate our exporters to India; we have to rebuild the lost confidence”, she said.
+We have to do some promotions; we have to educate the buyers; we have to educate our exporters to India; we have to rebuild the lost confidence”, the official said.